flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

     - AFT BAGGAGE (max: 4650lb/2110kg)
     - AFT BULK/LOOSE (max: 3300lb/1497kg)

-!!! note "Additional Payload Information"
-    - Passenger weight and luggage defaults to 84kg + 20kg and can be changed in the simbrief airframe.
-    - Maximum payload is determined by the lowest of these calculations:
-        - MZFW - OEW, or  64300 kg - 42500 kg = 21800 kg
-        - MTOW  - empty weight - (fuel load - taxi out fuel), or 79000 - 42500 - (fuel load - taxi out fuel)
-        - MLW - empty weight - (all reserve/contingency fuel + extra fuel) , or 67400 - 42500 - (all reserve fuel/contingency/extra fuel).
-    - When manually loading the payload, the MLW and MTOW limits are currently not checked and are the responsibility of the pilot.
-    - Simbrief does manage payload limits by reducing the number of bags from passengers automatically.
-Due to the fixed values for passengers and luggage the A32NX does still load the full 104kg per passenger.
-This will be improved in the near future.
-    - If Simbrief limits the extra cargo due to payload limits this is picked up by the A32NX and the correct weights should be loaded.

 ### Changing Default Weights Using simBrief

 The A32NX uses the following default weights for passengers and their baggage.